After Wisdom Tooth Removal

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
 Excessive bleeding may be controlled by first rinsing or wiping any old clots from your mouth, then placing a gauze pad over the area and biting firmly for thirty minutes.
 Repeat if necessary.
 If bleeding continues, bite on a moistened tea bag for thirty minutes.
 The tannic acid in the tea bag helps to form a clot by constricting bleeding vessels.
 To minimize further bleeding, remain calm, sit upright, and avoid exercise.
 If bleeding does not subside, call for further instructions.

 The swelling that is normally expected is usually proportional to the surgery involved.
-Swelling around the mouth, cheeks, eyes and sides of face is not uncommon.
+Swelling around the mouth, cheeks, eyes, and sides of the face is not uncommon.
 This is the body’s normal reaction to surgery and eventual repair.
 The swelling may not become apparent until the day following surgery and may not reach its maximum until 2-3 days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
 Ice packs or an unopened bag of frozen peas or corn should be applied to the sides of the face where surgery was performed.
 The ice packs should be placed alternating 20 minutes on / 20 minutes off until bedtime.
 If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to surgery.

 Your doctor has prescribed the appropriate medications for you based on your surgical procedure and any medical conditions.
 Please follow the instructions as written on the bottle.
 If you have any questions or experience any untoward side effects, contact our office.